inplayer-org/inplayer-ui/src/elements/DatePicker/Readme.md

 <br>- `onDateChange` function for setting the state for the dates
 <br>- `displayPresets` prop is an array where the user defines which presets to be displayed to the date picker.
 Available presets are: this week, last week, last 2 weeks, this month, last month, last 6 months, this year, all time.
 Default option is available as well and if the user adds only default prop to the array, following presets will be displayed: this week, last week, this month, last month, this year,
 <br>- `isOutsideRange` a function which specifies the days that are not allowed to be choosed (ex. isOutsideRange={day => day.isBefore(moment())}).
-<br>- `customAllTimePreset` a timestamp that defines from which date the all time starts in the preset
+<br>- `customAllTimeDate` a timestamp that defines from which date the all time starts in the preset

 ```jsx static
 const moment = require('moment');